We Still Don't Trust You

 We Still Don't Trust You is the second collaborative studio album by American rapper Future and American record producer Metro Boomin.
 It was released on April 12, 2024, through Freebandz, Epic Records, Boominati Worldwide, and Republic Records.
-The album contains guest appearances from the Weeknd, Chris Brown, Brownstone, Ty Dolla Sign, J. Cole, Lil Baby, and ASAP Rocky.
-Production was primarily handled by Metro himself, with help from Mike Dean, Wheezy, Dre Moon, Southside, Chopsquad DJ, Allen Ritter, Oz, Honorable C.N.O.T.E., and others.
+The album contains guest appearances from The Weeknd, Chris Brown, Brownstone, Ty Dolla Sign, J. Cole, Lil Baby, ASAP Rocky and a Drake interpolation.
+Production was primarily handled by Metro himself, with help from MIKE DEAN, Wheezy, Dre Moon, Southside, Chopsquad DJ, Allen Ritter, Oz, Honorable C.N.O.T.E., and others.
 It followed Future and Metro Boomin's first collaboration, We Don't Trust You, which was released three weeks before We Still Don't Trust You.

-A double album, with the first disc being R&B-focused and the second disc being hip-hop- and trap-focused, it was supported by one single, its title track, with the Weeknd.
+A double album, with the first disc being R&B-focused and the second disc being hip-hop- and trap-focused, it was supported by one single, its title track, with The Weeknd.
 The album received generally favorable reviews from critics and debuted atop the US Billboard 200, like its predecessor.